The Case For Blue Collar Jobs

 As a friend said to me recently after work: “The monotony of being in a box, staring at a screen, and talking to humans all day is exhausting.”

 But perhaps, hard work is exactly what makes the job so fulfilling.
 Perhaps when we spend the day casting steel, sweating through thermals and flame resistant workwear in 2,300-degree heat, it just feels like we’re actually doing something.
-“I like it, I’m into it,” says Mr. Raleigh.
-“My dad was a white-collar guy.
-My grandparents were white-collar people.
-But I don’t mind working.
+“I like it, I’m into it,” says Raleigh.
+“My dad was a white-collar guy, my grandparents were white-collar people, but I don’t mind working.
 For me, it’s just more fulfilling.”

 She works hard for the money